Joolee/nl.joolee.homey.sms/README.md

+# Discontinued!
+Due to having to rewrite the app for Homey 2.0 and SDK2, I am discontinuing this app.

 # Send/Receive SMS
 Are one of those people that can't or won't carry a smartphone all the time?
 Do you still want to tell Homey to turn on the oven?
 Look no further!
 You can now command Homey to cater your every whim by SMS!
 With this plugin, you can even let Homey give you a call when your girlfriend escapes from the kitchen!